HaxeFoundation/HaxeManual/md/manual/expression-cast-safe.md

 The Haxe compiler guarantees that an exception of type `String` is [thrown](expression-throw.md) in this case.
 This exception can be caught using a [`try/catch` block](expression-try-catch.md).

 Safe casts have a runtime overhead.
-It is important to understand the the compiler already generates type checks, so it is redundant to add manual checks, e.g. using `Std.is`.
+It is important to understand that the compiler already generates type checks, so it is redundant to add manual checks, e.g. using `Std.is`.
 The intended usage is to try the safe cast and catch the `String` exception.

 ---